kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 #### Step 4 - ***Claiming and Onboarding***

 At this point DNAC is set up and ready for the Plug and Play process to onboard the first device.
-Provided the discovery and dhcp assignment are aligned, the device should when plugged in discover DNA Center and land in the plug n play set of the devices section within the Provisioning Application.
+Provided the discovery and dhcp assignment are aligned, the device should when plugged in discover Catalyst Center and land in the plug n play set of the devices section within the Provisioning Application.

 We will manually do these steps to allow for modifications but again all of these steps could be automated through REST-API.
 Please claim the device by completing the following:

-   1. Within DNA Center Navigate to *Provision>Plug and Play*
+   1. Within Catalyst Center Navigate to *Provision>Plug and Play*

       ![json](./images/DNAC-NavigatePnP.png?raw=true "Import JSON")